-There are more books than you could possibly read in your entire lifetime, so finding titles you’re likely to enjoy isn’t always easy.
+There are more books than you could read in your lifetime, so finding titles you’re likely to enjoy isn’t always easy.
 Fortunately, there are lots of resources available that can help you discover your new favorite author.

-Of course, after the library, the best place to find physical books is at a bookstore.
+Of course, the best place to find physical books after the library is at a bookstore.
 If you’re looking for discounts, thrift shops and some local bookstores sell used books.
 They might have a few scuff marks, but that won’t prevent you from reading them.

 Another great way to find new books is to join a book club.
 You should be able to find one at your local library or bookstore.
 The club members decide on a new book to read (usually each month or every two weeks), and then all the members meet to discuss it.